Tender Award for the Hindu Temple and Park Maintenance Office27/02/2018

 Enactment of an Act Specifically for Amanah Warisan Negara17/07/2017

 The Taman Tugu Project is a multi-component not-for-profit corporate social responsibility (“CSR”) initiative led by Khazanah Nasional Berhad in collaboration with various public sector agencies, private sector companies, and civil society organizations through a Public-Private-Civil Society Partnership.
-Partners include Dewan Bandaraya Kuala Lumpur (“DBKL”), Ministry of Federal Territories, Ministry of Natural Resources and Environment, Economic Planning Unit (“EPU”), Public Private Partnership Unit (“UKAS”), Forest Research Institute of Malaysia (“FRIM”) Malaysian Nature Society (“MNS”) and other private organisations such as CIMB Bank Berhad.
+Partners include Dewan Bandaraya Kuala Lumpur (“DBKL”), Ministry of Federal Territories, Ministry of Natural Resources and Environment, Economic Planning Unit (“EPU”), Public Private Partnership Unit (“UKAS”), Forest Research Institute of Malaysia (“FRIM”) Malaysian Nature Society (“MNS”) and other private organisations.

 On an overall basis, up to RM650 million has been set aside for the project covering the following four (4) components:

-1Up to RM190 million for the conservation and activation of a 66-acre urban forest park
+1Up to RM190 million for the conservation and activation of an urban forest park

 2Up to RM175 million to connect the surrounding area with pedestrian-friendly walkways